 The potential richness of African critiques of European and American ideas of the future is certainly present within the works on display, but the curation does not provide any external suggestion of its place within political thought.
 In contrast, a current exhibition at Eva International in Limerick City, After the Future, presents contemporary art’s extensive response to discourses of the future in explicit correspondence with theorist Bifo Berardi’s new book on abuses of the future in global financial markets.

-There will be a free screening of some of these films on July 4th as part of the Africa Utopia programme at the Southbank Centre, London.
+- There will be a free screening of some of these films on July 4th as part of the Africa Utopia program at the Southbank Centre, London.